Header Image: The 3 Sisters

 In 1930 the family was living in Salt Lake City, Utah, caught up in the Great Depression.

-By 1932, the younger three girls were harmonizing popular tunes that they learned from the radio; Gwen (4) singing the melody with Doris and Betty harmonizing.
+By 1932, the younger three girls were singing popular tunes that they learned from the radio; Gwen (4) taking the melody with Doris and Betty harmonizing.
 They appeared on local radio station, KDYL, in Salt Lake City at around that time.

 Bernice (21) and Norma (16) were making their own way in life.
-Meda made the right decision...
+Meda had made the right decision and the time was right for change — She left Salt Lake City taking Gwen, Doris and Betty to face an unknown future in Hollywood.

-Seeing the five sisters together in this photo from 1932, you can imagine how traumatic it must have been for the family to be torn apart.
+Seeing the five Sisters together in the above photo from 1932, you can imagine how traumatic it must have been for the family to be torn apart.
 The three young girls would have a difficult time ahead of them, through absolutely no fault of their own.
 It must have been very hard for them to understand what was happening, and to adjust to it.
-Bernice and Norma must also have felt great loss at the break-up of their family.
+Bernice and Norma also felt great loss at the break-up of their family.

 With no father to support or assist them, Meda and her young children had to cope as best they could, doing all the things that were, especially in those years, regarded as a man's responsibility.
 They succeeded, through their effort and ability.
 It is amazing to think of the three young girls, not yet even in their teens, being able through their incredible talent to earn enough to support themselves and their mother.